Core outcome set

+By providing a common framework for measuring and reporting outcomes, a COS ensures consistency and comparability across studies, leading to more reliable and meaningful data in research on a particular health condition.

 Terminology

-The term core outcome refers to a short list of clinical endpoints deemed most important to patients, providers, and researchers related to a health condition.
-The term core outcome should not be confused with the term outcome, which refers to any clinical endpoint that can be measured in research, regardless of importance.
+The term core domain is a key aspect of health or well-being that is considered essential to define, measure and report in all clinical trials and other research studies related to a specific health condition or disease.These are considered the ‘What’ to measure in Core Outcome Sets.
+The term core domain should not be confused with the term domain, which refers to any clinical endpoint that can be measured in research, regardless of importance.

-Similarly, core outcomes are distinct from core outcome measurement instruments (also known as core outcome measures).
-While core outcomes provide guidance on what to measure in clinical studies, core outcome measurement instruments provide guidance on how to measure those selected outcomes.
+Similarly, core domains are distinct from core instruments (also known as outcome measures).
+While core domains provide guidance on what to measure in clinical studies, core instruments provide guidance on how to measure those selected outcomes.

-A core outcome set can be composed of core outcomes alone, or of both core outcomes and the associated measurement instruments.
-General categories of core outcomes may be referred to as outcome domains.
-In some cases, a core outcome may also be a core outcome measure (e.g., patient weight).

 Scope

 Core outcome sets are commonly used by clinical investigators who conduct clinical trials for the treatment of a health condition.
 The patient population associated with a particular core outcome set may vary, as some apply to all patients with that health condition and others apply to a small subset of that population.
 Core outcome sets are typically used in research, but they may also be used for patient management during routine clinical care.

 The need to develop core outcome sets was initially identified by methodologists and aggregators of systematic reviews, like Cochrane, who observed that meta-analyses of trials of similar conditions were frequently impeded by the lack of similarity among the outcomes and outcome measures they employed.